 Wrongful Death Suit Filed Against Pacific Gas and Electric Co.

 The blaze began on September 9th near Butte Mountain Road, an area where many retired folk and snowbirds live.
-One of those individuals was 82 year old music teacher and composer, Owen Goldsmith.
+One of those individuals was an 82-year-old music teacher and composer, Owen Goldsmith.
 The retired Air Force staff sergeant passed away in his home in Mountain Ranch because of the fires.
 His daughters are now suing utility giant Pacific Gas and Electric Company (PG&E), and a tree trimming service, in the San Francisco Superior Court for their father’s wrongful death.

 Tree Blamed For Blaze